Midtjyllands Avis

-Midtjyllands Avis (also known as MJA) is a Danish language local newspaper based in Silkeborg, Denmark.
+Midtjyllands Avis (also known as MJA) is a local newspaper based in Silkeborg, Denmark.
 It is one of the oldest newspapers in the country, being established in 1857.

 History and profile

-MJA was first published in 1857.
-Its owner was a family company until 1998.
-The paper is owned by Silkeborg Avis Holding, part of JP/Politikens Hus and has its headquarters in Silkeborg.
+MJA was first published in 1857, and its first issue appeared on 6 May that year.
+The owner of the paper was a family company until 1998.
+MJA is owned by Silkeborg Avis Holding, part of JP/Politikens Hus and has its headquarters in Silkeborg.

 MJA is published daily except Sundays by Midtjyllands Avis A/S, a subsidiary of Mediehuset Herning Folkeblad A/S. Mediehuset Herning Folkeblad also publishes Herning Folkeblad and Ikast Avis.
 MJA was published in broadsheet format until 14 April 2011 when it switched to tabloid format.
 The paper has a right-wing stance.

 The circulation of MJA was 18,000 copies in the first half of 2000, making it one of the twenty best selling newspapers in Denmark.